Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Which LSAT prep course is better, Kaplan or LSATMax?

-After thoroughly evaluating the LSAT prep courses from both Kaplan and LSATMax, our team of experts believes that LSATMax provides the better overall course from top to bottom.
+After thoroughly reviewing the LSAT prep courses from both Kaplan and LSATMax, our team believes that Kaplan provides the more effective overall course.
+This is largely driven by their video lessons and in-depth answer explanations.

 Will LSATMax or Kaplan get me a better LSAT score?

 If you compete the full study plan offered by either company, you’ll almost certainty raise your LSAT score.
-We rate both prep courses out very highly and think they will do the job for most every student.
+We rate both prep courses very highly and think they will do the job for most every student.
+It really comes down to individual learning style.

 Which LSAT prep is cheaper, Kaplan or LSATMax?